Child | Hypnosis | hypnotherapy | wellbeing blog | new empowered you | olga willemsen

 I love working with children because they change so easily and because their whole life becomes more favorable, happier, and more successful.

-Why children may need therapy?
+Why do children need therapy?

-Does hypnosis work on children?
+Does hypnosis work for kids?

 Their rational mind is less critical and less dominant than the mind of adults.
 And thus it is far more open to new, positive suggestions.

-At the same time, children possess a rich and vivid imagination which is one of the main healing aspects of hypnotherapy.
+At the same time, children possess a rich and vivid imagination, which is one of the main healing aspects of hypnotherapy.

 How do you hypnotize a child?